-Though they may have you subconsciously biting your nails, lighting up after lunch or grabbing one more fistful of fries, your bad habits didn't start out bad.
-There was motivation behind them.
+Motivation is the driving force behind your habits.
+And though some of your habits have you biting your nails, lighting up after lunch or grabbing one more fistful of fries, they didn't start out bad.
+There's a reason behind them.

-"All habits -- even bad habits -- start out as true friends.
-They help, or helped, us deal with something," said Meg Selig, a counselor and author of "Changepower!
-37 Secrets to Habit Change Success."
+"All habits — even bad habits — start out as true friends.
+They help, or helped, us deal with something," says Meg Selig, a counselor and author of Changepower!
+37 Secrets to Habit Change Success.

-Motivation is the driving force behind our bad habits, so tap into yours and use it to form new, good habits.
+That good feeling is the motivation behind your craving.
+But if you can find another way to get the dopamine — through sleep, exercise or human interaction — you can satisfy the craving without the calories, Shaar says.
 By identifying what you want and how you'll get it, you can shape new behaviors that, with a little practice, will become as routine as your bad habits ever were.

-Tell yourself that mistakes are just a part of change.
-Begin talking to yourself like your own best friend rather than your worst enemy.
+"Tell yourself that mistakes are just a part of change.
+Begin talking to yourself like your own best friend rather than your worst enemy."

-Instead, Buscemi says, she focuses on things that her subjects want to change and helps them find motivators.
-And these motivators can stem from any number of influences, not only from the positive things we see.
+When performing interviews with weight-loss research subjects, Joanna Buscemi (a psychology researcher at the University of Memphis) focuses on things that her subjects want to change, and then helps them find motivators.
+And these motivators can stem from any number of influences.

 You can strengthen faltering motivations, though, with quickly noticeable results.
-Set an easy, short-term starter goal to give yourself an early boost, Meacham suggests.
+Set an easy, short-term starter goal to give yourself an early boost, Meacham says.
 Choose a one- or two-week mark, and pick something very attainable.

 Think back to the chocolate mentioned earlier.
 When you're craving chocolate, you know specifically what you want.
 You don't want candy.
 You don't want sugar or even just a treat.
 You want chocolate.